Ricardo Ortega Fernández

-Ricardo Ortega Fernández (April 4, 1966 – March 7, 2004), a Spanish journalist for the television channel Antena 3 in San Sebastián de los Reyes, Community of Madrid, Spain, was shot and killed while on assignment in Port-au-Prince, Haiti to cover the protests in the aftermath of the 2004 Haitian coup d'état.
+Ricardo Ortega Fernández (April 4, 1966 – March 7, 2004) was a Spanish journalist for the television channel Antena 3, who was shot and killed while on assignment in Port-au-Prince, Haiti to cover the protests in the aftermath of the 2004 Haitian coup d'état.

 Personal

 Ricardo Ortega Fernandez was born to parents Charo Fernández and José Luis Ortega in Cuenca, Castilla-La Mancha, Province of Cuenca, Spain in 1966.
 As a 7-year old, he moved with his family to Alicante, Valencian Community, along the coast known as Costa Blanca, Province of Alicante.
 His studies were at the Primary School in Cervantes and Montgó, as well as the Historiador Chabás in Dénia.
 At the University of Valencia, Ortega Fernandez earned a bachelor's degree in engineering, and then went to Russia to pursue studies in nuclear physics.
 It was while studying in Russia that Ortega was asked by EFE to report and he turned to a career in journalism.
 After his death, he was declared by the city of Dénia as its "Adopted Son."